Postgraduate Course

 Essex Law School

-Our LLM International Commercial and Business Law is a specialist course covering contemporary developments and debates related to the traditional and emerging forms of legal governance of domestic, European and international commercial and consumer markets.
-You will improve your knowledge of the key theoretical and practical issues in this field; as well as your skills of analysis, evaluation and problem solving.
+Our LLM International Commercial and Business Law at Essex Law School is a specialist course examining contemporary developments and debates in both traditional and emerging forms of legal governance.
+You will explore how domestic, European and international legal systems regulate commercial and consumer markets, while strengthening your analytical, evaluative and problem-solving skills.

 • Goods and services